 Viktor Frankl once came along and showed me a little drawing that he had come across in a newspaper.
-With his bright spirit, Frankl was always combining casual happenings with deeper insights; this was the source of his humour and wit.

-The drawing Frankl found that day showed a man with a bow in his hand standing next to a wall with an arrow stuck in it.
-The man was painting the signs of a target around the arrow.
-Frankl commented on this drawing by saying:
+Because of his bright spirit, Frankl was always combining casual happenings with deeper insights; this was the source of his humour and wit.
+The drawing Frankl found that day was of an arrow shot at a plain wall and where it was stuck.
+A man with a bow in his left hand was standing next to the wall painting the signs of a target around the arrow.

-'Look at that, this picture shows exactly what is not meant by meaning!
+Frankl commented on this drawing by saying: "Look at that, this picture shows exactly what is not meant by meaning!
 This man is constructing a meaning about an arbitrary action.
 He tries in retrospect to make a senseless action meaningful by giving it a meaning, to give the appearance of a meaning.
 But existential meaning is never arbitrary nor is it a construction, if it is supposed to give structure and support to one's life.
-Such a meaning must be based on given facts, must be hewn out of reality and cannot be changed deliberately!'
+Such a meaning must be based on given facts, must be hewn out of reality and cannot be changed deliberately!"

-For Frankl we do not just attach and attribute meaning to things, rather we find meaning; we do not invent meaning, we detect meaning (see Frankl 1985, 31).
-In an Existential Analytic and Logotherapeutic context meaning is understood as a correlation of the demand of the situation and the understanding one has of oneself (what a person thinks and feels in terms of who they are or who they should be).
+Frankl described the concept of meaning as follows: "We do not just attach and attribute meanings to things, but rather find them; we do not invent them, we detect them." (e.g. Frankl 1985, 31) Meaning, from an Existential Analytic and Logotherapeutic context, is understood as a correlation of two given facts:

+the demand of the situation; and

+one's understanding of oneself, i.e. what a person thinks and feels in terms of who they are or should be.

-For example, as I write this paper, the demand of the situation for me is to find out what the reader might be interested in and to correlate this with my experience, my view and investigation.
+As I write this paper, the demand of the situation for me, as I understand it, is to find out what the reader might be interested in while reading such a paper and to correlate this with my experience, my view and investigation.
 The importance of this is my meaning.
-For those reading, the meaning may be to follow the text or correlate it with personal experience or current thinking and consider what is of higher importance right now: to continue to read or to continue one's own thought.
-Thus, meaning is a gestalt emerging from the midst of both inner and outer reality.

-Personal meaning is a complex achievement of the human spirit.
-It is a non-physical power underlying our conscience, our mind, our capacity to feel and to sense and even our body (Merleau-Ponty).
+For those reading this paper, the meaning may be following the text or correlating it with personal experience or current thinking and considering what is of higher importance right now: to continue the reading or to continue one's own thought.
+Thus, meaning is a Gestalt emerging from the midst of both inner and outer reality.
+What I wish to outline here is the idea that personal meaning is a complex achievement of the human spirit (or noetic potential, as Frankl preferred to call it so as to make a clear distinction from a religious understanding of that term).
+Personal meaning is a non-physical power underlying our conscience, our mind, our capacity to feel and to sense and even our body (Merleau-Ponty).
 The nature of the spirit is dialogical.
 As a dialogical force it brings us into continuous confrontation with other people, other things and with ourselves.
-This dialogical interaction lays the ground for a basic prerequisite of existence: to detect what is possible in the midst of the given facts.
-All of that which is not yet fixed represents the existential field that waits to be realized.
-Our spirit directs us towards dialogue and relationship, where we realize possibility, what is waiting for us and what might challenge us, reach out to us or invite us.
-This is our existential actuality and at the same time it is our future.
-Through our spirit we are capable of separating the factual - what is given - from what is possible, thereby creating the specifically human dimension of existence (Frankl

-1985, 19, 79, 134; also 1959).
+This dialogical interaction lays the ground for a basic prerequisite of existence: for detecting what is possible in the midst of the given facts.
+All of that which is not yet fixed represents the existential field waiting to be realized.
+Through our spirit we are directed towards dialogue and relationship, where we realize possibility, where we realize what is waiting for us, what might challenge us, reach out to us or invite us.
+This is our existential actuality and as an existential reality, it is at the same time our future.
+It is through our spirit that we are capable of separating the factual, what is given, from what is possible thereby creating the specifically human dimension of existence (Frankl 1985, 19, 79, 134; also 1959).